-Mobile Interface & UX for a variety of clients:
+Mobile UI & UX for a variety of clients:

-Creating clear, friendly UI and UX for mobile apps.
+Clear, friendly icons and interfaces for mobile apps.

 I’ve worked on a variety of mobile design projects as creator, product designer, UX and interface designer, and as an icon artist.
 A selection of work is below: